-UAM operations will benefit significantly from the application of 4D trajectories projections to their flight plans.
-UAM missions will use a single, comprehensive 4D trajectory that will include projected time slots for passing the planned waypoints and appropriate time tolerances.
-While the time dimension will not be used for traffic deconfliction, it will inform traffic-flow management and thereby ensure the viability of the arrival traffic sequence.15
+While UAM operations may significantly benefit from the application of 4D trajectories projections to their flight plans, this concept will likely be applied during the mature term, when TSPs take on increased levels of responsibility for airspace separation management.
+Autonomous UAM missions will use comprehensive 4D trajectories that augment the aircraft performance and the filed UAM Route and reflect associated flight intent.
+On the operator side, it will include projected time slots for passing the planned waypoints and appropriate time tolerances for proper sequencing of UAM aircraft on the UAM route.
+While the time dimension will not be used for traffic deconfliction, it will inform traffic-flow management and thereby ensure the viability of the arrival traffic sequence.22